SheerSt/pokewilds/README.md

 If you are interested in helping with code, please create an issue here saying that you're interested and we can work out the details of what currently needs done.
 Here are some examples:
  - Battle system mechanics (ex: attack effects that aren't implemented)
  - 'Versioning' system so that the game can check for updates.
- - Finding / fixing bugs (more info on the Pokemon Wilds discord server)
+ - Finding / fixing bugs (more info on the PokeWilds discord server)
  - General organization and refactors
  - Support for more kinds of game mods (ex: being able to mod biome spawns)
  - Small features and enhancements (ex: being able to using fishing rods while surfing)

-Feel free to DM me on the Pokemon Wilds discord server also regarding this, whatever works best for you.
+Feel free to DM me on the PokeWilds discord server also regarding this, whatever works best for you.

 # Credits
 Special thank-you to everyone who has contributed!

 ### Battle sprites:
- - **Credits to Nuuk on discord (nuukiie on twitter) for many Pokemon battle sprites.**
+ - **Credits to Nuuk on discord (nuukiie on twitter) for many battle sprites.**
- - **Credits to the Prism team for many Pokemon battle sprites.**
+ - **Credits to the Prism team for many battle sprites.**
  - Whimsicott battle sprites - IncuTyph on discord
  - Cottonee battle and overworld sprites - Ayinai on discord
  - Morelull front animation and overworld sprites - betsybugaboo on discord